Vision-Language-Policy Model for Dynamic Robot Task Planning: INTRODUCTION

-The main contributions of this work are as follows: \begin{itemize} \item We introduce a novel framework for dynamic policy generation and planning by integrating a grounded multimodal language model with behavior primitives and affordance perception modules, enabling the system to respond to evolving task requirements in real time. \item We propose a VLP model trained on real-world physical interaction data.
-The model integrates semantic reasoning with spatial geometry and observations, to generate and update policies that combine historical memory and state feedback, effectively bridging high-level planning and low-level execution. \item We validate the work across different embodiments and a set of diverse tasks to validate its effectiveness and generality, facilitating rapid deployment of lightweight models while providing interpretable hierarchical planning. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We introduce a planning framework for dynamic policy generation by integrating a grounded multimodal language model with behavior primitives and affordance perception modules, enabling the mobile robot to respond to evolving task requirements in real time. \item We propose a local deployable VLP model trained on real-world physical interaction data.
+The model integrates semantic reasoning with spatial geometry and observations, to support online task reasoning and dynamic policy updates, effectively bridging high-level planning and low-level execution. \item We validate the work across different mobile manipulators and diverse tasks to validate its effectiveness and generality, facilitating seamless deployment of lightweight models while providing interpretable hierarchical planning. \end{itemize}